-The ongoing Covid-19 pandemic has had a profound impact on the global supply chain.
-While eCommerce and online retail is uniquely positioned for rapid growth in today’s business climate, companies with traditional or linear supply chain models are finding it harder to adapt.
+The ongoing Covid-19 pandemic has profoundly impacted the global supply chain.
+While eCommerce and online retail are uniquely positioned for rapid growth in today’s business climate, companies with traditional or linear supply chain models find it harder to adapt.

-Thankfully, this change has led to the emergence of advanced technologies which provide a unique opportunity for organizations to leverage the digital supply chain network to reach new levels of operational effectiveness.
-This guide to digital supply chain transformation is full of useful information for businesses looking to adapt to the new paradigm in an effort to develop their supply chain into a more collaborative model.
+Thankfully, this change has led to the emergence of advanced technologies, which provide a unique opportunity for organizations to leverage the digital supply chain network to reach new levels of operational effectiveness.
+This guide to digital supply chain transformation is full of helpful information for businesses looking to adapt to the new paradigm to develop their supply chain into a more collaborative model.

 Understanding Digital Supply Chain Management and Supply Chain 4.0

-Today, Supply Chain 4.0 refers to the introduction of advanced technologies, like Internet of Things (IoT), big data analytics, blockchain, AI / ML, autonomous mobile robotics (AMR), and more.
-These new technologies enable the reorganization of traditional supply chains into the interconnected, open system of supply chain operations we know as the Digital Supply Network (DSN).
+Today, Supply Chain 4.0 refers to introducing advanced technologies, like Internet of Things (IoT), big data analytics, blockchain, AI / ML, autonomous mobile robotics (AMR), and more.
+These new technologies enable the reorganization of traditional supply chains into the interconnected, open supply chain operations we know as the Digital Supply Network (DSN).

-This shift from sequential supply chain operations to his new digital model sets the foundation for how companies will compete in the future by integrating information from different sources and locations in an effort to:
+This shift from sequential supply chain operations to his new digital model sets the foundation for how companies will compete in the future by integrating information from different sources and locations to:

 - Drive production and distribution,